itisrohit/r3m/README.md

 # R3M

 A high-performance C++ document processing and chunking system with SIMD-optimized text processing, designed for large-scale document analysis and retrieval applications.
+Features a complete REST API for easy integration.

 ## 🚀 **Performance Highlights**